Plant Highlight: Banksia integrifolia

 Many species of Banksia have serrated leaves, and this is true of juvenile plants of Banksia integrifolia.
 However, the leaves of mature plants usually become smooth-edged, and the name integrifolia alludes to this.
 In Latin, it means “having entire leaves”, and in botanical usage “entire” refers to a leaf whose edges do not have lobes or teeth or serrations.
 The leaves are very variable in size, ranging from 1.6 to 8 inches long (4 to 20 cm) and from .24 to 1.4 inches wide (.6 to 3.5 cm), but they are notable for the contrast between the dark green upper surface and the silvery-white lower surface.
 This is especially evident on windy days, when the leaves flex in the breeze, exposing their undersides.

 As is the case with many other plants in its family, B. integrifolia has flower clusters consisting of many small flowers with long protruding styles.
 In the genus Banksia, the clusters are often cylindrical, and this is true for B. integrifolia, with the length ranging from 4 to 5 inches (10 to 12 cm) and the width about 2 inches (5 cm).
 At the beginning, the cluster has a pale yellow color, and the slender styles extend straight outward, ending in club-like tips.
 As the flowers age, the color changes to a pale yellow-orange, and at this stage the styles bend upward.
-The flowering progresses more rapidly than is usual in the genus, but the flower display generally lasts a long time because successive clusters are produced.
+The flowering progresses more rapidly than is usual in the genus, but the flower display in the landscape generally lasts a long time because successive clusters are produced.
 Autumn is the period of maximum flower production.
 The flowers produce large amounts of nectar, and they are an important food source for many Australian creatures, including insects, birds, marsupials and bats.

 While the flowering is occurring, the woody core of the inflorescence is hidden by the many flowers, but afterward the old flower parts drop away over a period of months.
 At this point, one can see the unusual construction of the fruiting structure, one of the striking features of the genus.* In B. integrifolia, it has a cob-like appearance, with little nubs where the flowers once were, but what is truly extraordinary is the appearance of the minority of the flowers that have been fertilized.
 These have enlarged greatly into woody follicles that are initially fuzzy and closed tightly, but eventually they open to release the seeds, at this point resembling clams with gaping mouths.
 Each follicle holds one or two seeds, which are black and up to .4 inch long (10 mm), with a feathery black wing.